hangulu/expandharvard/.ipynb_checkpoints/writeup-checkpoint.md

 The net assets of the Harvard Corporation, established in 1650, are [\$44.6 billion](https://finance.harvard.edu/files/fad/files/harvard_ar_11_12016_final.pdf), and they oversee an endowment of [\$37.6 billion](https://www.harvard.edu/about-harvard/harvard-glance/endowment).
 This fact immediately puts Harvard in a position of power in the Cambridge and Allston communities.
 Small businesses and families simply cannot compete with that buying power, and that radically changes, or gentrifies, communities.

 Gentrification is the general term for the influx of wealthier people in an existing space, such that by mechanisms of economic and cultural displacement, the essential character of that space is changed.
-In this analysis, gentrification is almost always viewed as negative, and is shown to be a consequence of (or necessary for) the expansion of wealthy entities like Harvard University.
+In this analysis, gentrification is shown to be a consequence of (or necessary for) the expansion of wealthy entities like Harvard University.

 Gentrification started as a government strategy for urban restructuring (Haylett, 2001).
 Former or contemporary industrial/working class communities would be uprooted and "restructured" to serve the interests of upper and middle class people.
 Now, the dominance of Harvard's capital prioritize the interests of the University over those of the people the University may displace.
 The result is the current state: Harvard's sprawl on Allston and Cambridge.